JaviBarrientos17/JaviBarrientos17/README.md

 - 🌱 I’m currently studying a Higher Degree in Web Application Development.
 - 🏁 I finished a Higher Degree in Cross-Platform Application Development.
-- 👷🏻 Currently im working Accenture as a junior programmer.
+- 👷🏻 Currently im working Accenture as a junior backend developer.

 ### Languages and tools: